Beautiful Mistakes: Composition

 "Beautiful Mistakes" is a guitar-driven pop rock song with heavy drums and atmospheric synths and a tranquil beat.
 The song is written in the key of B-flat major with a tempo of 99 beats per minute.
 Thee Stallion delivers a slow and melodic verse, and switches from rapping to singing halfway through.

 The little break where [Megan Thee Stallion goes] to the melodic thing, to be honest, it actually shows this new kind of branch of what she does, and this new versatility that she's going to show everybody right now.
 That's a side of her I had never really heard yet. [...]
 What she did was just miraculous, and it brought the song to a whole new level.

 Release and promotion

 The song was revealed along with its title, cover art, and release date on February 22, 2021.
-The official lyric video was released alongside the song on March 3, 2021.
+The song was released on March 3, 2021, along with an accompanying lyric video featuring a style inspired by comic books.
+After the release of "Beautiful Mistakes", Maroon 5 team up with Randy's Donuts to create a limited edition of donuts based on the shop's appearance in the song's music video.